| | ForewordThis pamphlet is designed to help

 each veteran to decide whether homeownership is best for his or

+her family.
 This pamphlet does not apply to

 manufactured (mobile) homes.
 See VA